 Over a million hectares in year one

-In the programme's first year (2016 to 2017) we've controlled and prevented the spread of wilding conifers across around 1.2 million hectares of New Zealand's high country.
-Our success is due to the funding support and commitment of all involved – wilding tree management groups, land holders, and central and local government.
-The controlled areas include conservation land and farmland in:
+In the programme's first year (2016 to 2017) we controlled and prevented the spread of wilding conifers across around 1.2 million hectares of New Zealand's high country.
+Our success was due to the funding support and commitment of all involved – wilding tree management groups, landholders, and central and local government.
+The controlled areas included conservation land and farmland in:

 - Kaimanawa (Central North Island)